-The due diligence process is based on the UN Guiding Principles on Business and Human Rights and the OECD model for Due Diligence for Reasonable Business Conduct.
-The model has six steps describing how companies can work for a responsible and sustainable business practice.
+The due diligence process is based on the UN Guiding Principles on Business and Human Rights and the OECD model for Due Diligence for Reasonable Business Conduct (RBC).
+The model has six steps describing how companies can work for a responsible and sustainable business practice: (1) to embed RBC into the enterprise's policies and management systems; to undertake due diligence by (2) identifying actual or potential adverse impacts on RBC issues, (3) ceasing, preventing or mitigating them, (4) tracking implementation and results, (5) communicating how impacts are addressed; and (6) to enable remediation when appropriate.